MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### VM boot diagnostics

 - Applicable: This issue applies to all supported releases.
-- Cause: When creating a new Windows virtual machine (VM), the following error may be displayed: **Failed to start virtual machine 'vm-name'.
+- Cause: When creating a new Windows virtual machine (VM), the following error might be displayed: **Failed to start virtual machine 'vm-name'.
 Error: Failed to update serial output settings for VM 'vm-name'**.
 The error occurs if you enable boot diagnostics on a VM, but delete your boot diagnostics storage account.
 - Remediation: Recreate the storage account with the same name you used previously.
 - Occurrence: Common